 If you are a member of Retiree D group, you are eligible for a tax-free health reimbursement account if you were hired on or after November 1, 1997, and you are at least 55 with at least 15 years of continuous service when you retire.
-While you pay the full cost of your retiree medical coverage, you can use the Retiree Health Reimbursement Account to help offset these costs.
+While you pay the full cost of your retiree medical coverage, you can use the Retiree Health Reimbursement Account to help offset some of these costs.

 The value of your benefit is based on your number of continuous years of service with the hospitals and your age at retirement.
-The money in your account may be used to pay for eligible medical expenses and premiums in retirement - tax free.
-The hospitals will determine your benefit amount at the time of your retirement, based on the table below.
+The money in your account may be used to help pay for IRS qualified medical expenses and premiums in retirement - tax free.
+The hospitals will determine your benefit amount at the time of your retirement, based on the table on the next page.
+The Retiree Health Reimbursement Account will be set up automatically and does not require you to complete an enrollment form; however, you must notify the hospital of your retirement.
+Your Retiree Health Reimbursement Account is generally available two months following the date of your retirement.